-A common issue in a divorce is the division of an automobile when the car debt is in the name of both parties.
+A common issue in a Texas divorce is the division of an automobile when the car debt is in the name of both parties.
 These can be tricky situations because they involve a third party, a creditor.
-Below I discuss possible options to divide a car in this situation, but first it is important to understand that the divorce court cannot control third parties, in this case the creditor.
+Below, I discuss possible options to divide a car in this situation, but first, it is important to understand that the divorce court cannot control third parties, in this case, the creditor.

-A Court only has the power to control the parties in a lawsuit, i.e. the spouses.
-They cannot order your bank to do something, they cannot order a mortgage company to do something, and they cannot order an automobile creditor to do something.
-The only people they can order to do something are the two spouses in their court.
+A court only has the power to control the parties in a lawsuit (i.e., the spouses).
+They cannot order your bank, a mortgage company, or an automobile creditor to do something.
+The two spouses in their court are the only people they can order to do something.
 And this makes sense.
 We do not want courts telling us what to do unless we are somehow involved in a lawsuit.

-So here is the typical scenario – the spouses want to divide their cars in their divorce, but the debts on those cars are in the name of both parties.
-Neither party wants their name stuck to a piece of property that they no longer have any rights to.
+In a typical scenario, the spouses want to divide their cars in their divorce, but the debts on those cars are in the name of both parties.
+Neither party wants their name stuck to a piece of property to which they no longer have any rights.
 What can they do?

 The creditor wants to get paid.
-They are not going to release a spouse off the car debt as that is one less person they can go after if the debt is not paid, so that is not an option.
-We just discussed that the Court does not have the ability to order the creditor to remove someone from the debt as they are a third party not involved in the suit, so that is off the table.
-So what do you do?
+They are not going to release a spouse from the car debt as that is one less person they can go after if the debt is not paid, so that is not an option.
+We just discussed that the court does not have the ability to order the creditor to remove someone from the debt as they are a third party not involved in the suit, so that is off the table.
+So, what do you do?

-As you can see, dealing with third party creditors, whether it’s for a car or house, or anything else, can be difficult.
-Take the time to figure out how you want to handle this before you file for divorce, and discuss your options with your attorney and your spouse.
+As you can see, dealing with third-party creditors, whether it’s for a car, house, or anything else, can be quite difficult.
+Take the time to figure out how you want to handle this before you file for divorce, and discuss your options with your Dallas divorce attorney and your spouse.